-Jace had good instincts because my dad was a real dog lover.
+Jace has good instincts because Dad is a real dog lover.
 We just never had one.
 Just like I never had a brother or sister.

 “I’m sorry we left Max here.
 We had to work and Max was asleep.
 He had a big night last night.
 He saved us from being attacked during our show.”

-“That’s what the paper said, but they said it was a co-ed who saved the show.”
+“That’s what the paper says, but they stated it was a co-ed who saved the show.”

 “Jill got up and sang love songs.
 It calmed everyone after we fagged out with British gay songs.
 Max guarded the stage and stopped those rednecks from attacking us by growling.”